-We can – and should – all care a little more for our planet.
+We can – and should – care more for our planet.

-To quote a certain much loved frog, “it’s not easy being green” – and as a company with international clients, we have certainly burnt our fair share of fosil fuels! 🙁 However, we’ve always tried to offset our impact.
-Starting with chosing Berlin for our headquarters, in part because Berlin is a super friendly bycicle city, here are some of the ways we aim to run a sustainable business:
+To quote a certain much loved frog, “it’s not easy being green” – and as a company with international clients, we have certainly burnt our fair share of fossil fuels! 🙁 However, we try to offset our impact.
+Starting with choosing Berlin for our headquarters, in part because Berlin is a super friendly bicycle city, here are some of the ways we aim to run a sustainable business:

 As a company with international clients, long distance travel is inevitable for us so far.
-However, we take long distance train journeys in Europe when possible and when flying we offset the CO2, fly second class and choose flights with less stops.
+However, we take long distance train journeys in Europe when possible and when flying we offset the CO2.

 This came into force in 2003 in Germany and regulate the sale and return of plastic and glass bottles, as well as aluminium cans.
 But our main motto is “Buy less plastic!“